rnestertsov/.emacs.d/README.md

 # Emacs config
-Almost all configuration is splitted into logical pieces and placed under ./conf directory.
+Almost all configuration is split into logical pieces and placed under ./conf directory.
 Such files then called from init.el.

 ## Org mode and external application